 Again, you’re creating urgency but this time you’re creating urgency after creating a stronger connection with your audience via webinar.

 But, hosting a webinar can be easier said than done.
-I mean, there are a lot of moving parts to consider: How will you drive traffic?
+There are a lot of moving parts to consider: How will you drive traffic?
 What tech do you need?
-How do you convince your attendees to take action and buy?
+How do you convince attendees to take action and buy?

 Driving registrants to your webinar

-I always used a combination of my blog and social media to drive traffic to my webinars.
+We always use a combination of our blog and social media to drive traffic to our webinars.
 Really, think about where your audience is and start there.

 You’ll drive traffic to your webinar using the platforms that you’re already active on.
 Whether that’s Facebook or Quora or Instagram or another platform entirely, spend the weeks leading up to your event driving traffic.